-First identify whether the root cause is specified or unspecified.
+First, identify whether the root cause is specified or unspecified.
 One boy, who had an anxiety disorder, would tantrum in preschool whenever there was an art project.
 This worry turned out to be specified; he was worried that he wouldn’t like the way things felt and he wouldn’t understand what to do.
+He had a concrete reason for being fearful.
 I told him that he could take his time and then make a choice.
 We would stand back and observe the activity so that he understood the directions.
-If the activity involved getting messy (he didn’t like that either) I would reassure him about how we would take care of his feelings: have a paper towel ready to wipe his hands right away, etc. After a few times of hanging back he realized he enjoyed art time and it was no longer a problem.
+If the activity involved getting messy (he didn’t like that either) I would reassure him about how we would take care of his feelings: have a paper towel ready to wipe his hands right away, etc. After a few times of hanging back, he realized he enjoyed art time and it was no longer a problem.
 An example of an unspecified worry would be if the child is worried about getting hurt when there was no real reason to expect hurt or injury.
 Unspecified worries have a tendency to run in a loop in the brain and we need to help interrupt and decrease the repetition of those thoughts.

 Implement an “Anxiety Abatement Diet”

 Much like a sensory diet, it is helpful to incorporate relaxing techniques into the day.
 These interventions should be done daily as much as possible.
 This will be incredibly beneficial when they get older and need to manage their own symptoms and have already established healthy habits.

 • Meditation.
 Here are two resources you can try:

 Meditation for Children

 You can find information on heavy muscle work, brushing and deep pressure here: Sensory Integration Strategies and Tips